kyma-project/kyma/docs/04-operation-guides/operations/10-backup-kyma.md

 ### Volume backup

-You should back up your volumes periodically with the [VolumeSnapshot API resource](https://kubernetes.io/docs/concepts/storage/volume-snapshots/#volumesnapshots), which is provided by Kubernetes.
-You can use your snapshot to provision a new volume pre-populated with the snapshot data or restore the existing volume to the state represented by the snapshot.
+We recommend that you back up your volumes periodically with the [VolumeSnapshot API resource](https://kubernetes.io/docs/concepts/storage/volume-snapshots/#volumesnapshots), which is provided by Kubernetes.
+You can use your snapshot to provision a new volume prepopulated with the snapshot data, or restore the existing volume to the state represented by the snapshot.

-Taking volume snapshots is possible thanks to [Container Storage Interface (CSI) drivers](https://kubernetes-csi.github.io/docs/) which allow third-party storage providers to expose storage systems in Kubernetes.
+Taking volume snapshots is possible thanks to [Container Storage Interface (CSI) drivers](https://kubernetes-csi.github.io/docs/), which allow third-party storage providers to expose storage systems in Kubernetes.
 For details on available drivers, see the [full list of drivers](https://kubernetes-csi.github.io/docs/drivers.html).

 ## Back up resources using Velero

-You can back up and restore individual resources manually or automatically using [Velero](https://velero.io/docs/).
-Be aware that a full backup of a Kyma cluster is not supported.
+You can back up and restore individual resources manually or automatically with Velero.
+For more information, read the [Velero documentation](https://velero.io/docs/).
+Be aware that a full backup of a Kyma cluster isn't supported.
 Start with the existing Kyma installation and restore specific resources individually.

 ## Create on-demand volume snapshots